johnbillion/user-switching/readme.txt

 2. The 'Switch To' link on the Users screen

 == Changelog ==

+= 0.4 =
+* Add some extended support for BuddyPress.
+* Add some extended support for Multisite.
+* Fix a permissions problem for users with no privileges.
+* Fix a PHP warning when used as a mu-plugin (thanks Scribu).

 = 0.3.2 =
 * Fix the 'Switch back to' menu item in the WordPress admin bar (WordPress 3.1+).